Masanobu Goshu: Early life

 Goshu was born with hearing loss.
 He started to play baseball in elementary school and dreamed of becoming a professional, he played for the Tokai University Fuzoku Kofu Senior High School team and participated to the 2004 summer Koshien tournament.
 He started kickboxing after high school.
 At 21 he moved to Tokyo and joined PHOENIX GYM with the ambition of becoming professional.

-He won the 2011 All Japan KAMINARIMON -65kg title as a part of the RISE organization amateur program.
+He won the 2011 All Japan KAMINARIMON -65 kg title as a part of the RISE organization amateur program.

 RISE career

-Goshu turned professional under the ring name "Riki Goshu" at RISE 85 on November 23, 2011 where he defeated Shuto Miyazaki by unanimous decision.
+Goshu turned professional under the ring name "Riki Goshu" at RISE 85 on November 23, 2011, where he defeated Shuto Miyazaki by unanimous decision.

-On March 11, 2012 Goshu appeared in the first round of the 2012 RISE Rising Rookies Cup at RISE ZERO.
+On March 11, 2012, Goshu appeared in the first round of the 2012 RISE Rising Rookies Cup at RISE ZERO.
 He defeated Takeo by unanimous decision to qualify for the Cup final.
-The final of the Rookies Cup happened on October 25, 2012 at RISE 90 where he defeated Kaido by unanimous decision.
+The final of the Rookies Cup happened on October 25, 2012, at RISE 90 where he defeated Kaido by unanimous decision.

-On June 9, 2013 Goshu faced KING at RISE 93.
+On June 9, 2013, Goshu faced KING at RISE 93.
 He won the fight by majority decision.

-On September 13, 2013 Goshu faced TASUKU at RISE 95.
+On September 13, 2013, Goshu faced TASUKU at RISE 95.
 He won the fight by majority decision.

-On November 4, 2013 Goshu faced Yuma Yamaguchi at RISE 96.
+On November 4, 2013, Goshu faced Yuma Yamaguchi at RISE 96.
 He won the fight by knockout in the second round after flooring his opponent three times.

 Goshu challenged Kosuke Komiyama for his RISE Super Featherweight title at RISE 97.
 He lost the fight by majority decision.

-On July 14, 2014 Goshu faced Tatsuya Inaishi at RISE 100 -BLADE 0-.
+On July 14, 2014, Goshu faced Tatsuya Inaishi at RISE 100 -BLADE 0-.
 He won the fight by majority decision.

-On December 29, 2014 Goshu faced SHIGERU in the first round of the BLADE FC Japan -61kg Tournament at BLADE 1.
+On December 29, 2014, Goshu faced SHIGERU in the first round of the BLADE FC Japan -61 kg Tournament at BLADE 1.
 He lost the fight by knockout in the third round.

-On March 21, 2015 Goshu defeated Sho Ogawa by unanimous decision at RISE 104.
+On March 21, 2015, Goshu defeated Sho Ogawa by unanimous decision at RISE 104.

-On July 12, 2015 Goshu challenged Hikaru Machida for his REBELS -60kg title.
+On July 12, 2015, Goshu challenged Hikaru Machida for his REBELS -60 kg title.
 He lost by unanimous decision after five rounds.

-Goshu faced Kodai Nobe on October 12, 2015 at RISE 107 in a fight serving as the semi final for the vacant super feather weight championship tournament.
+Goshu faced Kodai Nobe on October 12, 2015, at RISE 107 in a fight serving as the semi-final for the vacant super feather weight championship tournament.
 He lost the fight by majority decision.